gianluca-peri/sparcs-test/README.md

 ### Modifying the experiment parameters

 To change the experiment parameters, simply modify the `config.yaml` file.
 The default parameters match those used to generate the results presented in the paper.

+## The extra experiment notebook

+This project also include a separated notebook dubbed `extra_experiment.ipynb`: it carries out the *second test* reported in the paper, and you can simply run it like any other jupyter notebook.

 ## Acknowledgments